 Quick Start

-Cloud Native Build provides you with out-of-the-box CI/CD capabilities.
-Its core concept is declarative configuration: define a series of tasks to be executed automatically when specific events occur on specific branches, making software integration and delivery effortless.
+Cloud Native Build provides out-of-the-box CI/CD capabilities.
+The core concept is declarative configuration: define a series of tasks to be executed automatically when specific events occur on specific branches.

 Part 1: Run Your First Pipeline in 5 Minutes